streamshub/flink-sql-examples/recommendation-app/README.md

 #### Kafka Connectors

-In order to perform the recommendation we need to know what customers are clicking on (the clickstream) and what they have brought (sales records).
+In order to perform the recommendation we need to know what customers are clicking on (the clickstream) and what they have bought (sales records).
-Both of these are housed in Kafka topics and so to access the data they hold we need to create Flink SQL tables.
+Both of these are housed in Kafka topics, therefore to access the data they hold we need to create Flink SQL tables.
 The StreamsHub [Flink SQL Runner](https://github.com/streamshub/flink-sql) project provides an image that already contains the Flink Kafka connector and its corresponding Flink SQL Table connector.
 Using that image (see the [Running the Application](#running-the-application) section for more details) means we can create tables to read from Kafka topics directly into Flink SQL.

 #### Kafka Topic Schemas

-However, to Kafka the data inside its topics are just bytes, it does not tell us (or Flink SQL) what those bytes mean.
+Data in Kafka topics are just bytes, Kafka cannot tell us (or Flink SQL) what those bytes mean.
 For that we need to know the schema of the messages within the topic.
-Thankfully, the thoughtful people who designed the data generation application which publishes the click stream and sales records, have produced [Avro](https://avro.apache.org/) schema files ([click stream schema](https://github.com/streamshub/flink-sql-examples/blob/main/data-generator/src/main/resources/clickStream.avsc), [sales records schema](https://github.com/streamshub/flink-sql-examples/blob/main/data-generator/src/main/resources/sales.avsc)), which tell what each message on those topics contain.
+Thankfully, the thoughtful people who designed the data generation application which publishes the click stream and sales records, have produced [Avro](https://avro.apache.org/) schema files ([click stream schema](https://github.com/streamshub/flink-sql-examples/blob/main/data-generator/src/main/resources/clickStream.avsc), [sales records schema](https://github.com/streamshub/flink-sql-examples/blob/main/data-generator/src/main/resources/sales.avsc)), which tell us what each message on those topics contain.
 These schemas have then been registered with an instance of the [Apicurio Registry](https://www.apicur.io/registry/).
 Flink's Kafka connector can read Avro Schema from the Confluent Schema Registry (by including the `flink-sql-avro-confluent-registry` library, which the StreamsHub Flink SQL Runner image does) and the Apicurio Registry has a Confluent compatible API.
 Therefore, using the StreamsHub Flink SQL Runner image, we can use `avro-confluent` as the value format and supply the address of the Apicurio Registry in our Flink Kafka Connector configuration and Flink will be able to pull the correct schema for each topic and deserialize the messages automatically.